jimmy6/j6crypto-engine/README.md

 ## Why Zookeeper
-* Why Zookeeper service mesh and not kubernets
+* Why Zookeeper service mesh and not kubernetes
 1. Local development environmet is same as cloud environment.
 2. Architecture not depend on kubernete.
 3. Since Kafka is using it.
 4. Ready to use more features from zookeeper.
+5. Centralised config/data to enable decentralise microservices/logic.

 ## Local Setup